tkiraly/regional/regional.md

 |**LORA**|0x34|8 symbols|
 |**GFSK**|0xC194C1|3 bytes|

-**Table 21: EU433 synch words**
+**Table 26: EU433 synch words**

 #### 2.4.2 EU433 ISM Band channel frequencies

-The LoRaWAN can be used in the ETSI 433-434 MHz band as long as the radio device ERP is less than 10 mW (or 10 dBm).
+The LoRaWAN can be used in the ETSI 433-434 MHz band as long as the radio device EIRP is less than 12.15 dBm.

 The end-device transmit duty-cycle should be lower than 1%<sup>[1](#fn16)</sup>.